JSRYU1998/surface_pde/README.md

 ## Codes

-Please check the folder ./codes section_31 and section_32 descrbie the first and second of the framework, respectively.
+'section_31' and 'section_32' descrbie the first and second of the framework, respectively.